gupta19esha/finance-gpt/README.md

 4. Set financial goals and receive AI-powered strategies
 5. Use the chatbot for financial guidance

-## Use cases and further enhanchements
+## Use cases and further enhancements
 1. Integrate with real-time financial data APIs to provide up-to-date market information and analysis.
 2. Implement a document upload feature for analyzing financial statements and tax returns.
 3. Create interactive financial education modules with quizzes and rewards.
-4. Implement a feature using which users can access older chats
+4. Implement a feature that allows users to access older chats.
 5. Add support for cryptocurrency tracking and investment advice.
 6. etc, etc, etc...

 ## Contributing

 We love contributions!
-Here's how you can help make the FinanceGPT even better:
+Here's how you can help make FinanceGPT even better:

 1. Fork the project (`gh repo fork https://github.com/0xmetaschool/ai-finance-advisor.git`)
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)